 Western people think Chinese people eat everything.
 Well, it is not everything but the variety and diversity of different food is very wide.
 Some foods are considered horrible or cruel by foreigners, but if they had the chance to try this food, they would most likely love it.

 4. What subjects are discussed during small talk?

-A little bit politics, sports, movies, entertainment news, recently personal update.
+A little bit politics, sports, movies, entertainment news and recently personal updates.

 5. What commodities play an important role in the country and to which countries does it export to and from which countries does it import from tze most part?

-b.
-Import Timber, Agriculture, mineral, precision machinery.
-From EU, USA, South America, Japan and South East Asia.
-6.
+From: Europe, USA, South America, Japan and South East Asia

 6. What special logistics obstacles/difficulties are there on location?